RuvenBaumgart/Fintech_REST_Api/docs/rest_api.md

       * credit volume in cents
       * runtime in Months or term of the credit

-* PUT /api/credits/{customerId}
+* PUT /api/credits/{id}
-  * Update or Payoff a part of a credit by transfering money from an account and should trigger an new transaction
+  * Update or Payoff a part of a credit by transfering money from an account and should trigger an new transaction.
     * The body should contain
       * the amount of payoff
       * the sourceAccount from which to pay
-      * the credit that should be updated